-This policy has a life of 4 years or less at the discretion of the current Council.
-This policy is scheduled for review in October 2025
+The Policy has a life of 4 years or less at the discretion of the current Council.
+This policy is scheduled for review in October 2025.

-4 Asset management practices
+4 Asset Management Practices

-4.1 Asset management information systems
+4.1 Asset Management Information Systems

 Council's asset knowledge, information and data are corporate assets and are managed as part of the asset management framework.
 The current applications used by Council include: